CarmanK/GraphSemantics/README.md

 * `$ python3 -m nltk.downloader punkt`

 ## Training the models
-nothing will happen unless you have data

-training your data beforehand
-get a big dataset 500MB or >
-move the dataset into src/AutoPhrase/data directory edit the auto_phrase.sh file raw_train and model variables accordingly refer to autophrase if you need further instruction adjust the phrasal segmentation.sh model location if changed above temporarily change the TEXT_TO_SEG path to data/yourdata adjust the single and multi phrase thresholds now run trainers/word2vec_model_trainer.py
+You must train the AutoPhrase and word2vec model before running my process!
+Refer to the AutoPhrase repository linked above for more information regarding the thresholds.

+1. Gather a large corpus of data, preferably >500MB
+2. Move the dataset into src/AutoPhrase/data
+3. Edit the auto_phrase.sh MODEL and RAW_TRAIN variables where necessary
+4. Run `$ ./auto_phrase.sh` from the src/AutoPhrase directory
+5. Edit the phrasal_segmentation.sh MODEL variable if necessary
+6. Temporarily change the TEXT_TO_SEG path to data/training_data.txt
+7. Adjust the HIGHLIGHT_SINGLE and HIGHLIGHT_MULTI variables to your liking
+8. Run `$ ./phrasal_segmentation.sh`
-return the TEXT_TO_SEG path in phrasal_segmentation.sh to '../../output_data/tmp/scraped_text.txt'
+9. Return the TEXT_TO_SEG path back to ../../output_data/tmp/titles.txt
+10. Run `$ python3 word2vec_model_trainer.py` from the src/word2vec_models directory

 ## Running the Process
 A default data collector and default data are included to show what an expected output looks like, but the models are not included due to their size.